 Aside from that, some units have a child-lock feature that protects both the machine and children.

-This lock prevents the door from opening when the machine is full of water or is currently on high temperature for draining.
+This lock prevents the door from opening when the machine is full of water or is currently at a high temperature for draining.

 Low Maintenance Operation